ipfs-inactive/examples/examples/ipns/readme.md

 $ echo 'Let\'s have some mutable fun!' | ipfs add
 ```

-note the hash that was output, and publish that hash out to the network:
+Note the hash that was output, and publish that hash out to the network:

 ```
 $ ipfs name publish <that hash>